 If you disagree with the fact finder’s decision, you can appeal.
 An appeal is a new hearing with a referee, who will review your case.

 It’s your chance to give new information that you did not give at your first hearing.
-The referee will decide your case then mail you the decision.

 How do I appeal?

 You have 21 days after the date of the fact finder’s written decision to file your appeal.
 You can file online, by mail, or fax.